 Campers must have a recent physical (within the past 24 months) stating that they are fit to participate at camp.
 Immunization records must include the following: Measles, Mumps and Rubella (MMR) Vaccine, Polio Vaccine, Td, Varicella, and Hepatitis B. Laboratory evidence of immunity is acceptable.
-To provide camp staff with this information you'll need to complete and submit (via fax or email) our Proof of Physical/Immunization Record form.
+To provide camp staff with this information you will need to complete and submit (via fax or email) our Proof of Physical/Immunization Record form.
+Your pediatrician can send us a copy of your child's most recent physical and immunization records and you can upload them to your child's account or your doctor can fax them to us.